Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work we have employed the stochastic collocation method for \gls{uq} in \gls{emf} problems with bounded random inputs.
 Both uniform and non-uniform random inputs have been considered.
-In the latter case, we have employed beta distributions as a typical example.
+In the latter case, we have employed positively skewed beta distributions as a typical example.
 A dimension-adaptive algorithm based on nested univariate collocation points has been employed in all multivariate cases.
 Two families of nested collocation points, provided by the Clenshaw-Curtis and Leja rules, have been examined in terms of interpolation and quadrature accuracy.

-In the case of uniform random inputs, both rules are found to perform comparably well in terms of interpolation accuracy.
-For the case of an analytical model with a very smooth \gls{qoi}, a slight advantage can be observed for the Leja rule, however, the difference is not significant.
-For the same model, the Clenshaw-Curtis rule is found to be advantageous in terms of quadrature accuracy, as measured in statistical moment computations.
+In the case of uniform input distributions, the Leja rule is found to be advantageous compared to the Clenshaw-Curtis rule in terms of interpolation accuracy, considering an analytical, academic model with a very smooth input-to-output map.
+For the same model, the Clenshaw-Curtis rule outperforms the Leja rule in terms of quadrature accuracy, as measured in statistical moment computations.
 No obvious advantages can be observed for either choice of collocation points in the numerical studies concerning the real-world \gls{emf} application, where both rules can be regarded as comparable.

-Based on our experiments with a right-skewed beta distribution, Leja rules based on bounded, non-uniform random inputs offer inferior approximations compared to the Clenshaw-Curtis and the uniform-based Leja rules.
-Therefore, surrogate models based on uniform input distributions should probably be preferred, if approximation is the main task.
-However, in terms of quadrature accuracy, the non-uniform Leja rule outperforms significantly the Clenshaw-Curtis rule.
-The advantages of the Leja rule become particularly prominent in the multivariate case.
-Considering the multivariate academic model, the dimension-adaptive quadrature, based on either univariate quadrature rule, is able to reach machine accuracies, however, the convergence is many times faster when the Leja rule is employed.
+Interesting results are reported in the case of beta-distributed inputs.
+In the univariate case, the Clenshaw-Curtis rule is found to be advantageous in terms of worst-case performance, but inferior in terms of average performance.
+A similar result is obtained when comparing unweighted and weighted Leja rules.
+This result indicates that surrogate models based on uniform input distributions should probably be preferred if worst-case performance is of main interest.
+However, the same result is not observed in the multivariate case, where the weighted Leja rule outperforms both the Clenshaw-Curtis and the unweighted Leja rules in all metrics, i.e. in terms of both average and worst-case performance.
+Finally, considering moment estimations, the weighted Leja rule is found to outperform the Clenshaw-Curtis rule with modified weights in all occasions, i.e. for all considered moments and in both univariate and multivariate cases.